scchess/Qualimap/doc/analysis.rst

 :guilabel:`Summary`

   **Basic information** and statistics for the alignment data.
+The following sections are available:
+    * *Globals*
-Qualimap reports here information about the total number of reads, number of mapped reads, paired-end mapping performance, read length distribution, insert size, nucleotide content, coverage, number of indels, mapping quaility and chromosome-based statistics.
+    This section contains information about the total number of reads, number of mapped reads, paired-end mapping performance, read length distribution, number of clipped reads and duplication rate (estimated from the start positions of read alignments).

+    * *ACGT Content*
+    Nucleotide content and GC percentage in the mapped reads.

+    * *Coverage*
+    Mean and standard deviation of the coverage depth.

+    * *Mapping quality*
+    Mean mapping quality of the mapped reads.

+    * *Insert size*
+    Mean, standard deviation and percentiles of the insert size distribution if applicable.
+The features are computed based on the TLEN field of the SAM file.

+    * *Mismatches and indels*
+    The section reports general alignment error rate (computed as a ratio of total collected edit distance to the number of mapped bases), total number of mismatches and total number of indels (computed from the CIGAR values).
+Additionally fraction of the homopolymer indels among total indels is provided.
+Note, the error rate and mismatches metrics are based on optional fields of a SAM record (**NM** for edit distance, **MD** for mismatches).
+The features are not reported if these fields are missing in the SAM file.

+    * *Chromosome stats*
+    Number of mapped bases, mean and standard deviation of the coverage depth for each chromosome as defined by the header of the SAM file.

   For region-based analysis the information is given inside of regions, including some additional information like, for example, number of correct strand reads.